-The Bank's risk appetite for financial crime risk is such that we have no appetite for systematic weaknesses in our financial crime systems and controls or any breach of the Financial Crime Laws and regulations, applying to its Business and its activities.
-The Bank does not undertake Business with individuals or entities we suspect are subject to sanctions or are engaged in and/or exposed to activities relating to financial crime.
+The Bank has no appetite for systematic weaknesses in its financial crime systems and controls or any breach of the financial crime laws and regulations applying to its business and activities.
+The Bank does not undertake business with individuals or entities that it suspects are subject to sanctions or are engaged in and/or exposed to activities relating to financial crime.

 The Bank has invested significantly in the management of financial crime risk since 2018 and the controls in managing this risk are now materially stronger.
 However, financial crime is a material non-financial risk across the industry.
-This has been exacerbated by the recent COVID-19 pandemic (e.g., marketwide increases in fraud), so remains a prominent risk within the Bank's Pillar 2A operational risk assessment.
+This has been exacerbated in recent times (e.g., market-wide increases in fraud), so remains a prominent risk within the Bank's Pillar 2A operational risk assessment.